top of page

 Radiofrequency ablation (RFA) has been recently adopted into the practice of thyroidology in the United States, although its use as an alternative to traditional thyroid surgery in Asia and Europe came near the turn of the 21st century.
 In the United States, only a few studies with small sample sizes have been published to date.
 We examined outcomes of benign thyroid nodules treated with RFA from 2 North American institutions.

-Efficacy and Safety of Radiofrequency Ablation of Thyroid Nodules: A Multi-institutional Prospective Cohort Study
+Efficacy and Safety: A Multi-institutional Prospective Cohort Study

 Whether thermal ablation is effective to treat toxic thyroid nodules (TTN) is still unknown.
 Aim of this review was to achieve more robust evidence on the efficacy of radiofrequency ablation (RFA) in treating TTN in terms of TSH normalization, thyroid scintiscan, and volume reduction rate (VRR).
 A comprehensive literature search of PubMed/Medline and Scopus was performed in November 2018 to retrieve published studies.
 Original papers reporting TTN treated by RFA and later followed-up were eligible.
 Excluded were: articles not within this field, articles with unclear data, overlapping series, case/series reports.